 In the US and many other countries, a dietitian is a board-certified food and nutrition expert.
 They go through extensive training and are highly educated in the field of nutrition and dietetics (the science of food, nutrition, and their impact on human health).

-So, with that in mind, here are the top three energy drinks of 2021 backed by dietitians:
+So, with that in mind, here are the top three energy drinks backed by dietitians:

 First Choice: Proper Wild

 Proper Wild’s Clean All-Day Energy Shots are truly something to get excited about.
 100% plant-based (vegans rejoice!) and made with absolutely nothing artificial or any added sugar, it’s easy to see why Proper Wild is a fan favorite among dietitians everywhere.
 Plus, the caffeine is organically sourced from green tea for long-lasting energy.
 Proper Wild also contains L-theanine for focus and productivity without the jitters or crash.
 Oh, and the best part?
 They taste absolutely amazing.
 What’s not to love?